 It was obvious that the 10-year effort required to built the 48-km causeway connecting CSM to the main island of Cuba would not have been for only 1 or 2 hotels.
 Cuba needs more rooms!
 Especially now when we can expect for the US embargo to maybe be lifted in a near future, and already witnessing the re-establishment of full diplomatic relations between Cuba and the United States.

 The land and all hotels in Cayo Santa Maria are owned by the Cuban government, as well as all hotels in Cuba.
 In Cayo Santa Maria all properties belong to the Gaviota Cuban Group, but joint ventures and administation contracts are given to international hotel chains (such as Melia Hotels International, Eurostars, Blue Diamond and Valentin) to help manage, promote and expand tourism in Cuba.

-The Cuban President Raul Castro announced in October 2013 the beginning of the process that will put an end to the dual currency system (CUC and CUP) in place for the last 19 years in Cuba.
+The Cuban President Raul Castro announced in October 2013 the beginning of the process that will put an end to the two currencies circulating for 19 years on the island.
+It is important not to bring Convertible Peso (CUC) outside Cuba.
 More information to come!

 Our cayosantamaria.info webiste is online since the spring of 2002.
 Hundreds of webpages and thousands of photos are included, and it's updated very regularly.
 We're now proud to say that it became THE biggest and most visited website about this Cuban destination.
 We hope you find here everything you want to know about hotels, beaches, excursions, and more...
 Enjoy!